Circle of Fourths - a temperamental problem and an orchestral overture

 The wonder and the worry of the circle of fourths (or fifths)

 The overture.
-The UNSW Orchestra commissioned this work for its 100th concert.
+The UNSW Orchestra commissioned the composition Circle of Fouths for its 100th concert.
 The brief was simple: 4 or 5 minutes of fun, using everybody and not to compete too much for rehearsal time.
-The orchestra is inter-faculty, so there are lots of science, engineering students playing in it, and we had discussed the circle, what it would sound like and how one could resolve it.
-So the circle would be in it.
+The orchestra is inter-faculty, so there are lots of science, engineering students playing in it.
+Prior to the commission we had discussed the circle, what it would sound like and how one could resolve it.
+So the circle would be in the new work.
 Further, the orchestra's archivist (cellist Eric Sowey) was keen that the piece incorporate the number 100.
 And one more constraint: I often use the notes 9, 8 5 (re, do, so descending) as a sort of musical signature.
-So this gives me the excuse to discuss:
+So these were the constraints on the process of composition.
+I use this as the excuse to discuss:

 How does composing music work?
 Where do all the notes come from?
 Where does the information in a wav (or mp3) file come from?
 The cartoons below come from a paper I wrote on the creation and analysis of information in music, which discusses these interesting questions in some detail.

 Where do tunes come from?
 So I thought I'd describe the origins of the themes in this piece.
 Different composers have different algorithms for making tunes.
 Some might start with a rhythm or set of pitches from the world around them: a canary call, a knock on the door etc. Others have internal algorithms, either conscious and specific or unconscious and vague.
 The important thing to note is that a process of generating melodies can generate many candidate tunes: the next step is to choose good ones to develop.
+There are further algorithms for developing a melodic nucleus into a tune, and once again one applies the process of selection.
 So, for those who have never composed music, there is the insight that the important step is deciding among candidates: which is worth developing?
 This step – deciding which of two or more is better – may be difficult to describe, but it is at least familiar to all of us.
+Let's see how they worked here.

-I was happy that this commission already had thematic constraints: the circle of fourths, that rather strange chord that sounds like this when distributed across the orchestra.
+I was happy that this commission already had thematic constraints: constraints limit possibilities, and limitless possibilities is too many!
+So remember some of the constraints.
+An important one was the circle of fourths, that rather strange chord that sounds like this when distributed across the orchestra.
 I'll return to that.
 Then there was the requirement to include prominently the number 100.
 The Old Hundredth is a chorale, so named because its words are from psalm 100: 'All people that on Earth do dwell'.
 You can hear it here.
 I used it as a seed to make three themes in this piece.
 The Old Hundredth starts with a repeated note and then steps down a major scale: 8, 8,7,6,5.
 I wasn't going to steal it, but what if I used the minor scale, started a note further up and changed the rhythm from 4 to 3?
 Here's how that sounds and looks (first bar in the second staff, 3rd in the top one):

 Now to the next tune.
-Suppose that I truncate it after three notes and incorporate the 9,8,5 signature?
+Suppose that I take the 'repeat and step down' idea, truncate it after three notes and then incorporate the 9,8,5 signature?
 Here's that variant:

 What if I add the 100 theme to the first two fourths of a circle?
 Here's the tune resulting from that combination: